 Our Peer Counsellors also have the opportunity to be involved in what is now a major national youth movement called Me to We.
 In this program, students organize fundraisers to help those who are less fortunate, locally and internationally.
 Our school has helped the local Mission Food Bank and has assisted children in Sudan and other places around the world by organizing food drives, clothing drives and supporting programs such as Operation Christmas Child shoe boxes.

 Albert McMahon is proud to be a part of the BC School Fruit and Vegetable Nutritional Program.
 The BC School Fruit and Vegetable Program is a collaborative program from the provinical government's Healthy Families BC with funding from the BC Ministry of Health.
 It is administered through the BC Agriculture in the Classroom Foundation, a non-profit organization dedicated to "Working to bring BC's agriculture to our students".
 The Foundation is working with local growers and distributors to bring the fresh BC products to students.

 Program objectives are:

 - to increase the consumption of local fruits and vegetables

 - to increase the awareness of the health benefits of fruits and vegetables

 - to increase the awareness of fruits and vegetables grown in BC

 - to increase the awareness of the safe handling practices of fresh fruits and vegetables

-Please click here to print off the consent letter should you NOT wish your child to participate in the program and/or has allergies and may not be able to participate in every offering.
+Please click on the PDF to print off the consent letter should you NOT wish your child to participate in the program and/or has allergies and may not be able to participate in every offering.

 Hot Lunch Program